learn-co-students/experiencing-html-lab-nyc-fe-071018/README.md

 Update your document.
 Save it and refresh your **viewing tab**.

-Remember earlier when noticed browsers ignored _content_ when it was on separate lines?
+Remember earlier when we noticed browsers ignored _content_ when it was on separate lines?
 Cleaning up your code requires splitting lines, adding spaces, and adding tabs.
-Browser ignore those characters that _humans_ use to make their HTML reader-friendly.
+Browsers ignore those characters that _humans_ use to make their HTML reader-friendly.

 ### Ordered to Unordered